julelang/jule/README.md

 <h2 id="community">Community</h2>

-Join Julenours to support Jule, explore and interact with the community.
+Join Julenours to support Jule, explore and interact with the community.\
 Our main community platforms:

 - [Official Discord server of the Jule Community](https://discord.gg/CZhK7dyh9X)
 - [GitHub Discussions](https://github.com/jule-lang/jule/discussions)

 <h2 id="motivation">Motivation</h2>

+> **Note**
-> **Info** \
+>
-> [JuleC](#what-is-julec) is still under development for stable release. \
+> [JuleC](#what-is-julec) is still under development for a stable release.\
-> Therefore, design changes and the like may occur in the language. \
+> Therefore, design changes and the like may occur in the language.
+>
-> Some commits may not be fully honored due to some compiler/API errors \
+> Some commits may not be fully honored due to some compiler/API errors.\
 > Please report it with the [Jule Issue Tracker](https://github.com/julelang/jule/issues) if you come across something like this.

 Our motivation is to develop a safe and fast programming language that focuses on systems programming.
 However, instead of ignoring C and C++ programming languages, which are widely used in systems programming, it is aimed to provide good interoperability support for these languages.
-Jule cares about security and tries to maintain the balance of performance.
+Jule cares about security and tries to maintain a balance of performance.
-It guarantees memory safety and is committed to not contain undefined behavior (except Unsafe Jule), it has a reference compiler with obsessions that encourage developers to build safe software.
+It guarantees memory safety and is committed to not containing undefined behavior (except Unsafe Jule), it has a reference compiler with obsessions that encourage developers to build safe software.
 It offers fully integrated Jule-C++ development with API and interoperability.

 Showcase: `quicksort.jule`
 ```rs